n8willis/opentype-shaping-documents/opentype-shaping-use.md

 joining-behavior features as is performed in the Arabic-like shaping model.

+> Note: The term _Indic3_ is sometimes used in comparison to Indic2
+> (or the corresponding increment of existing OpenType shaping modes,
+> such as `<dev3>` in comparison to `<dev2>`).
+>
+> This terminology either indicates that a shaping engine has
+> implemented support for the Indic2 script within the USE model or is
+> merely a conversational convention to discuss support for the
+> Indic2-model scripts in USE.
+>
+> At the present time, there is no formal definition for an Indic3
+> model, and there are not registered OpenType script tags for
+> `<dev3>` or any other third generation of the scripts handled by the
+> Indic2 model.

 USE was introduced after the release of version 8.0 of the Unicode specification.
 The intent is for USE to support complex scripts added to future Unicode releases in addition to those already supported.